 Amjevita is administered as a subcutaneous injection every week or every other week.

-Amjevita is available as single-use, prefilled auto-injector or syringe.
+Amjevita is available as a single-use, prefilled auto-injector or syringe.

-The FDA-approved label for Amjevita lists common side effects including headache, rash, infections, and injection site reactions.
+The FDA-approved label for Amjevita lists common side effects including infections (e.g. upper respiratory, sinusitis), injection site reactions, headache and rash.

-Rare but serious side effects listed for Amjevita can include severe infections, heart failure, increased risk for certain types of cancer, lupus-like syndrome, severe allergic reactions, and the development of demyelinating conditions such as multiple sclerosis.
+Rare but serious side effects listed for Amjevita can include severe infections, heart failure, increased risk for certain types of cancer, lupus-like syndrome, invasive fungal infections, severe allergic reactions, hepatitis B reactivation, and the development of demyelinating conditions such as multiple sclerosis.